bowbahdoe/jdbc/README.md

 Includes

-* A template processor for making prepared statements.
 * Utilities for reading data from `ResultSet`s

-**NOTE:** Template processors are currently a preview feature, and as such releases of this library are tied to a specific release of Java.

-Expect to have to upgrade.
+* A `SettableParameter` interface, for when String Templates are re-previewed.

 ## Dependency Information